-Form recently joined the network of B Corporations, a certification given to brands who meet the highest standards of verified social and environmental performance.
+Last year, Form joined the network of B Corporations, a certification given to brands who meet the highest standards of verified social and environmental performance.

-B Corp was founded over a decade ago with a unifying goal to redefine success in business, now bestowed on near 200 companies in the UK and hero brands including Patagonia and Ben & Jerry’s in the US.
+B Corp was founded over a decade ago with a unifying goal to redefine success in business, now bestowed on over 300 companies in the UK and hero brands including Patagonia and Ben & Jerry’s in the US.
 For consumers, it provides much-needed clarity on which brands go beyond profit and seek to make a difference.

 Form’s founders Damian Soong and Natalia Bojanic talk more about their commitment to growing a brand with purpose at front and centre.